 What is enhanced validation?

 The enhanced validation is built around the recommendations promoted by the International Working Group for Antibody Validation (IWGAV) and published in Nature Methods1.
-This publication is an important first step towards the development of widely accepted standards for validating antibodies and ensuring consistent and high-quality antibodies for biomedical research.
+This publication is an essential first step towards developing widely accepted standards for validating antibodies and ensuring consistent and high-quality antibodies for biomedical research.

 Overall, by following the IWGAV guidelines, our strategy is designed to provide a scientific foundation for antibody validation and reproducibility standards.